Click to Rate and Give Feedback

 • Your network is multicast-enabled.

-Multicast streaming and the WMS Multicast Data Writer plug-in are not available if Windows Media Services is running on Microsoft® Windows Server® 2003, Standard Edition, Windows Server 2008 Standard, or Windows Web Server 2008.
+Multicast streaming and the WMS Multicast Data Writer plug-in are not available if Windows Media Services is installed on some Windows Server 2008 and Windows Server 2008 R2 operating systems.
 For more information, see Decide which version of Windows Server is right for you.

 See Also